 The encounter form only displays your practice’s preferred procedures.
 Click in a blank field and enter a name or code to search for less-common procedures.

 Click “Next” to continue to the second step of the Bill window.

 PCC EHR automatically links billing codes for orders based on your practice’s configuration.
 For other codes, use the line letters (a, b, c, d…) to indicate which diagnoses should link to each procedure on the claim.
 Your biller can review this later, in Post Charges, but the clinician decides which diagnosis corresponds with each billable procedure.

 You can type the letters in the field or click and drag each diagnosis to the corresponding procedure.
 After making your selections, you can confirm that the appropriate diagnoses appear underneath each procedure on the right.

 You can also adjust units for each procedure using the numeric field next to each procedure.

-The 1-Diagnosis Trick: PCC EHR tries to help you link diagnoses, when it can.
+The 1-Diagnosis Shortcut: PCC EHR tries to help you link diagnoses, when it can.
 If a visit only has one diagnosis, it will place the appropriate letter in the field for all procedures.

 Optional: Save and Close the Encounter Form Without Making it Ready For Billing